chiehpower/Gitlab-CI-For-Deep-Learning/README.md

         - build-pyd
 ```

+*For this part, I did not provide any example.*

 # Use GPU in the CI stage

+> As we know, a majority of jobs ask for GPU on deep learning / AI domain.
+Hence, let's take a look how to enable the GPU during CI stage.

 Mainly we need to add one line in `config.toml` file.